Silver Airways

+On June 11, 2025, Silver Airways ceased operations of all flights after selling its assets to Wexford Capital, who elected to discontinue operations of the airline.

 History

 On November 4, 2010, Gulfstream International Airlines filed for Chapter 11 Bankruptcy protection.
-In May 2011, Victory Park Capital bought the assets of Gulfstream International Group, including 21 of Gulfstream's Beechcraft 1900D aircraft from Raytheon Aircraft Credit Corporation.
+In May 2011, Victory Park Capital bought the assets of Gulfstream International Group, including 21 of Gulfstream's Beechcraft 1900D aircraft, from Raytheon Aircraft Credit Corporation.
 The company had been operating as Continental Connection on behalf of Continental Airlines.

-On December 15, 2011, the airline was re-branded as Silver Airways.
-That same day, they took delivery of one of six recently purchased Saab 340B+ aircraft.
-Upon the merger of Continental Airlines into United Airlines on April 1, 2012, Silver operated as United Express until the affiliation with United ended in 2013.
+On December 15, 2011, the airline was rebranded as Silver Airways.
+That same day, they took delivery of one of six recently purchased Saab 340 aircraft.
+Upon the merger of Continental Airlines into United Airlines on April 1, 2012, Silver operated as United Express until the affiliation with United ended in July 2013.

-In the first half of 2012, Silver Airways made several moves to turn the company around.
+In the first half of 2012, Silver Airways made several moves to turn itself around.
 Its maintenance facilities were moved from Fort Lauderdale to Gainesville Regional Airport, taking over the former Eclipse Aviation facility that had remained vacant since 2009.
-It purchased six more Saab 340B+ aircraft bringing the Saab fleet to 12.
+It purchased six more Saab 340 aircraft bringing the Saab fleet to 12.
 Scheduled service on the Saabs started on the Florida and Bahamas routes.
-Shortly after, routes from Gainesville Regional Airport to Orlando International Airport and Tampa International Airport began.
-Silver Airways expanded their network numerous times in the second half of 2012.
-First, Washington Dulles International Airport started scheduled service to destinations in Pennsylvania, West Virginia, and Virginia.
-Its Florida route network expanded to Jacksonville.
+Shortly after, routes were added from Gainesville Regional Airport to Orlando International Airport and Tampa International Airport began.

+Silver Airways expanded its network numerous times in the second half of 2012.
+First, Washington Dulles International Airport saw scheduled service to destinations in Pennsylvania, West Virginia, and Virginia.
+Silver's Florida route network expanded to Jacksonville.
 Service began from Hartsfield-Jackson Atlanta International Airport to destinations in Mississippi and Alabama.
 On August 7, 2012, Silver Airways made national news headlines when one of its flights landed at the wrong airport.

-In Late 2011 Silver Airways began a new operation in Montana serving eight cities from a hub at Billings.
+In late 2011, Silver Airways began a new operation in Montana, serving eight cities from a hub at Billings.
 Seven of the eight cities were served through government subsidies by way of Essential Air Service contracts.
+The Montana operation lasted for two years, ending by mid-2013.